BIO

 THERAPEUTIC APPROACH

-Psychodynamic (Psychoanalytic) Psychotherapy / Depth Therapy
+Psychodynamic Psychotherapy / Depth Therapy

 “There is a consistent finding in the research of patients making considerable improvement, long after treatment has ended.” - British Psychoanalytic Council